What Happens After Mediation?

 • Whether the Parenting Plan supports the best interests of the children

-Because the matter is uncontested and already settled, this part of the process is usually quick and straightforward.
+Because the matter is already settled, this step is usually quick and straightforward.

 • The agreement is lawful